roboflow/supervision/README.md

 ## 👋 hello

-We write your reusable computer vision tools.
-Whether you need to load your dataset from your hard drive, draw detections on an image or video, or count how many detections are in a zone.
-You can count on `supervision`! 🤝
+**We write your reusable computer vision tools.** Whether you need to load your dataset from your hard drive, draw detections on an image or video, or count how many detections are in a zone.
+You can count on us! 🤝

 ## 💻 install